Achham District

-Achham (अछाम जिल्ला [ʌt͡sʰam]) is a district located in Sudurpashchim province of Nepal.
+Achham (अछाम जिल्ला [ʌt͡sʰam]) is a district located in Sudurpashchim province and one of the seventy-seven districts of Nepal.
 It is one of the nine districts of the province.
 The district, with Mangalsen as its district headquarters, covers an area of 1,692 km^{2} and has a population (2011) of 257,477.

 Etymology

 There are many cultural meaning about the naming of the district but one interesting folklore is that: